yukiisbored/blog/content/posts/trying-to-live-without-google.md

 thing is bad.
 If you only rely on Facebook to do your business, well, your business will collapse if Facebook suddenly goes under.
 You have to diversify.

-I saw my reliance on Google's reliance as a "vendor lock-in" and in my opinion, that is bad.
+I saw my reliance on Google as a "vendor lock-in" and in my opinion, that is bad.
 So, how can I get out?

 # First step, Moving out of Gmail